-SMPDB (The Small Molecule Pathway Database) is an interactive, visual database containing more than 350 small molecule pathways found in model organisms such as humans, mice, E. coli, yeast, and Arabidopsis thaliana.
-The majority of these pathways (>280) are not found in any other pathway database.
-SMPDB is designed specifically to support pathway elucidation and pathway discovery in metabolomics, transcriptomics, proteomics and systems biology.
-It is able to do so, in part, by providing exquisitely detailed, fully searchable, hyperlinked diagrams of human metabolic pathways, metabolic disease pathways, metabolite signaling pathways and drug-action pathways.
-All SMPDB pathways include information on the relevant organs, subcellular compartments, protein cofactors, protein locations, metabolite locations, chemical structures and protein quaternary structures.
-Each small molecule is hyperlinked to detailed descriptions contained in the HMDB or DrugBank and each protein or enzyme complex is hyperlinked to UniProt.
-All SMPDB pathways are accompanied with detailed descriptions and references, providing an overview of the pathway, condition or processes depicted in each diagram.
-The database is easily browsed and supports full text, sequence and chemical structure searching.
-Users may query SMPDB with lists of metabolite names, drug names, genes/protein names, SwissProt IDs, GenBank IDs, Affymetrix IDs or Agilent microarray IDs.
-These queries will produce lists of matching pathways and highlight the matching molecules on each of the pathway diagrams.
-Gene, metabolite and protein concentration data can also be visualized through SMPDB's mapping interface.
-All of SMPDB's images, image maps, descriptions and tables are downloadable.
+PathBank is an interactive, visual database containing more than 40 000 machine-readable pathways found in model organisms such as humans, mice, E. coli, yeast, and Arabidopsis thaliana.
+The majority of these pathways are not found in any other pathway database.
+PathBank is designed specifically to support pathway elucidation and pathway discovery in metabolomics, transcriptomics, proteomics, and systems biology.
+It is able to do so, in part, by providing exquisitely detailed, fully searchable, hyperlinked diagrams of metabolic, signalling, disease, drug, and physiological pathways.
+All PathBank pathways include information on the relevant organelles, subcellular compartments, protein complex cofactors, protein complex locations, metabolite locations, chemical structures, and protein complex quaternary structures.
+Each small molecule is hyperlinked to detailed descriptions contained in the HMDB or DrugBank and each protein complex or enzyme complex is hyperlinked to UniProt.
+All PathBank pathways are accompanied with detailed descriptions and references, providing an overview of the pathway, condition, or processes depicted in each diagram.
+The database is easily browsed and supports full text, sequence, and chemical structure searching.
+Users may query PathBank with lists of metabolite names, drug names, genes/protein complex names, SwissProt IDs, GenBank IDs, Affymetrix IDs, or Agilent microarray IDs.
+These queries will produce lists of matching pathways and highlight the. matching molecules on each of the pathway diagrams.
+Gene, metabolite, and protein complex concentration data can also be visualized through PathBank's mapping interface.
+All of PathBank's images, image maps, descriptions, and tables are downloadable in several formats.

-The SMPDB interface is modeled to some extent after the interface used for DrugBank and the HMDB with a navigation panel for Browsing, Searching and Downloading the database.
-Below the navigation panel is a simple text query box that supports general text queries of the entire textual component of the database.
-Mousing over the Browse button allows users to choose between two browsing options, SMP-BROWSE and SMP-MAP.
-SMP-BROWSE generates a tabular synopsis of SMPDB's content with thumbnail images of the pathway diagrams, textual descriptions of the pathway, as well as lists of the corresponding chemical components and enzyme/protein components.
-This browse view allows users to casually scroll through the database, select different pathway categories or re-sort its contents.
-Clicking on a given thumbnail image or the SMPDB pathway button brings up a full-screen image for the corresponding pathway.
-Once "opened" the pathway image may be expanded by clicking on the Zoom button located at the top and bottom of the image.
-As with most pathway databases, all of the chemical structures and proteins/enzymes illustrated in SMPDB's diagrams are hyperlinked to other on-line databases or tables.
+The PathBank interface is modeled to some extent after the interface used for DrugBank and the HMDB with a navigation bar for browsing, searching, and downloading the database.
+On the navigation bar is a simple text query box that supports general text queries of the entire textual component of the database.
+PathBank may be browsed by pathway, chemical compound, and protein complex.
+The pathway browse view generates a tabular synopsis of PathBank's content with thumbnail images of the pathway diagrams, textual descriptions of the pathway, as well as lists of the corresponding chemical components and enzyme/protein complex components.
+This browse view allows users to casually scroll through the database, select different pathway categories, or re-sort its contents.
+Clicking on a given thumbnail image or its corresponding pathway button brings up a full-screen image for the selected pathway.
+Once opened, the pathway image may be navigated using the zoom and scroll buttons.
+As with most pathway databases, all of the chemical structures and proteins illustrated in PathBank's diagrams are hyperlinked to other online databases or tables.
 PathBank pathways can be visualized with full colour and detail or simplified into a black and white diagram with nodes and edges.
 Users may download pathways in image (SVG, PNG) and textual data exchange formats (BioPAX, SBGN, SBML, PWML), as well as chemical compound and protein complex information (including structures and sequences) on the downloads page.

-In contrast to SMP-BROWSE, which is used for data browsing and single entity highlighting, SMP-MAP can be used for multiple entity highlighting and mapping.
-In particular SMP-MAP allows users to enter lists of chemical names, gene names, protein names, UniProt IDs, GenBank IDs, Agilent IDs or Affymetrix IDs and to have a table generated of pathways containing those components.
-The resulting table, like the SMP-BROWSE table, displays a thumbnail image of the matching pathways along with the list of matching components (metabolites, drugs, proteins, etc.).
+SMP-MAP can be used for multiple entity highlighting and mapping.
+In particular, SMP-MAP allows users to enter lists of chemical names, gene names, protein complex names, UniProt IDs, GenBank IDs, Agilent IDs, or Affymetrix IDs and to have a table generated of pathways containing those components.
+The resulting table displays a thumbnail image of the matching pathways along with the list of matching components (metabolites, drugs, protein complexes, etc.).
 The table is ordered by the number of matches, with the pathway having the most matches being at the top.
-Clicking on the thumbnail image or the SMPDB pathway button brings up a full-screen image for the corresponding pathway with all the matching components (metabolites, drugs, proteins, etc.) highlighted in red.
-SMP-MAP is particularly useful for analyzing metabolomics, proteomics or transcriptomics data.
+Clicking on the thumbnail image or the PathBank pathway button brings up a full-screen image for the corresponding pathway with all the matching components (metabolites, drugs, protein complexes, etc.) highlighted in red.
+SMP-MAP is particularly useful for analyzing metabolomics, proteomics, or transcriptomics data.